YuchenZhangU/MDnotePublic/Remember/Git.md

 [toc]

 # Git Questions and Cheatsheet
 ## Question

 - How to use fork and pull request?
 - If the local repo diverge with remote repo what to do?

+## Tips

+### Commit Message

+Rules

+- Seperate subject from body with a blank line
+    + Command like `git shortlog`, `git log --oneline`, `git rebase --interactive`, `git reflog` and git GUI will only capture the subject lines
+- Limit the subject line to 50 characters
+    + If it is not enough, it means you commit too much at a time.
+- Capitalize the subject line
+- Do not end subject line with a period
+- Use the imperative mood in the subject line
+    + If applied, this commit will `msg`
+- Limit the body line to 72 characters
+    + Add issure track link at line 3
+    + Or add `issure trakcing number` and `see also` on the bottom
+- Use the body to explain what and why
+    + `git diff`, `git show` explain how itself
+    + anwser the follow questions
+        * why this change is necessary?
+        * how does it address the issure? (very high level)
+        * what side effects does this change have?

 ## Cheatsheet